poltow/scratch-bling/README.md

 - Jackson
 - Jacoco

-In order to run the app it is possible to use mvn commands (PostgreSQL or H2 DB options)
+In order to run the app locally it is possible to use mvn commands (PostgreSQL or H2 DB options)

 For PostgreSQL: